-There are two wiring options for installing the LE130, depending on how the locomotive is constructed.
-The directional headlight functions could be connected with their common to the track voltage as shown in Figure 1, or, use the decoders floating common as shown in Figure 2.
+There are two wiring options for installing the LE040, depending on how the locomotive is constructed.
+The directional headlight functions could be connected using the decoders floating common as shown in Figure 1, or, using the track voltage as a common as shown in Figure 2.
 A mixture of both options is also possible.

-If the bulbs for the directional headlights are floating (isolated against wheel pick up and chassis) and connected according to Figure 2, they will shine brighter compared to the option shown to Figure 1.
+If the bulbs for the directional headlights are floating (isolated against wheel pick up and chassis) and connected according to Figure 1, they will shine brighter compared to the option shown to Figure 2.
 Furthermore, the directional headlights will function while operating on conventional DC layouts.